OpenMDAO/OpenMDAO-Framework/docs/mdao/intro.rst

 #.
 Independent Design Feasible (IDF)
 #.
 Collaborative Optimization (CO)

-The tutorial will introduce you to some new topics that include using the iteration hierarchy to set up models with nested optimization loops, using a solver to "close the loop" in a coupled multidisciplinary simulation, and using a broadcaster to set the values of design variables in multiple places at one time.
+The tutorial will introduce you to using the iteration hierarchy to construct these three common MDAO architectures from scratch.
+If you are thinking about creating a new architecture, or just implementing one you have seen, but is not currently available within OpenMDAO, then this tutorial will show you how.

-This tutorial covers some of the more advanced capabilities of OpenMDAO.
+We will cover some of the more advanced capabilities of OpenMDAO.
 You should read and understand :ref:`A-Simple-Tutorial-Problem` before starting this one.
 An understanding of the material presented in :ref:`A-More-Complex-Tutorial-Problem` is also recommended.